Faculty & Staff Directory

 Wyckoff

-Professor of Education and Public Policy
+Professor Emeritus of Education and Public Policy

-Jim Wyckoff is a professor of education and public policy at the Frank Batten School of Leadership and Public Policy and the Memorial Professor of Education and Policy.
+Jim Wyckoff is a professor emeritus of education and public policy at the Frank Batten School of Leadership and Public Policy and the Memorial Professor of Education and Policy.
 Wyckoff focuses on issues of teacher labor markets, teacher preparation, recruitment, assessment and retention.
 His current research examines how teacher assessment and evaluation systems influence the quality of teaching, especially in traditionally low performing classrooms.

 Read full bio